Changing your name on your student record

 Legal name changes

-Ways to change your name
+How to update your legal name

 Bring your documents in person